AlexeyChigarkov/TravelCompanion/README.md

 First of all I wish to say that this program doesn’t fully meet all the requirements in the task.
  It’s because of two reasons:
--	Due to lack of time to work with Visiual Studio at home I wrote this program mostly here https://dotnetfiddle.net/ROcqfN  during free time at work.
+-	Due to lack of time to work with Visiual Studio at home I wrote this program mostly at https://dotnetfiddle.net/ROcqfN  during free time at work.
 And there’s no possibilities to create UI except console and to create IO streams or SQL connections and databases

 -	My experience in the creating UI and SQL databases are poor and I need much more time for it Anyway I try to develop program with simple console interface and without real database.
 To simulate